 Altamira Orioles everywhere, nesting in mesquite and on telephone wires with hanging nests.
 Golden-fronted woodpeckers often seen with them.

 15-mile drive has been closed for some time - it's been decades since we were here.
 Now only open to walking and cycling.
-Well worth the short walk in from the main park road as we were able to scope lots of shorebirds, phalaropes, stilts, ibis.
+Well worth the short walk in from the main park road at the end of it, as we were able to scope lots of shorebirds, phalaropes, stilts, ibis.
 Verdin as well.

 Right across form our hotel, songbirds near the entrance - orioles, cuckoo, tanagers, etc. - then pay the fee and use the boardwalk to look at herons, rails, shorebirds.
 Scope was great for looking across the mudflats.
 Hard to find a better place to see the differences between Reddish Egret, Little Blue Heron, Green Heron, Least Bittern, Tricolored Heron, and so on.
 Within 6 feet of both Clapper Rail and Sora.
 We ended up back here a couple of times.